 Power outages, fires, building failures, hazmat situations, and weather-related evacuations and closings are the primary threats on our campuses.
 We ask students and staff to remember that Moraine Valley is protected by a fully trained police department and has adopted a “Shelter in Place” philosophy at the college.

 In an emergency, the college police department will communicate through our integrated public address system that covers all common areas within the college, email and our mass text message notification system.
-Students, staff and faculty—sign up now for text message alerts.

 Under most circumstances, we will ask all persons to take shelter in the buildings they are in and follow directions of the campus police and building captains located within the buildings.
 Building captains can be identified as those persons wearing bright green vests that state “Building Captains.”
 These volunteers have been trained to support the police department functions in times of emergency.